Gloria Swanson: 1914–1918: Essanay/Keystone/Triangle

 Swanson's mother accompanied her to California in 1916 for her roles in Mack Sennett's Keystone Studios comedy shorts opposite Bobby Vernon and directed by Clarence G. Badger.
 They were met at the train station by Beery, who was pursuing his own career ambitions at Keystone.
 Vernon and Swanson projected a great screen chemistry that proved popular with audiences.
 Director Charley Chase recalled that Swanson was "frightened to death" of Vernon's dangerous stunts.
 Surviving movies in which they appear together include The Danger Girl (1916), The Sultan's Wife (1917), and Teddy at the Throttle (1917).
 Badger was sufficiently impressed by Swanson to recommend her to the director Jack Conway for Her Decision and You Can't Believe Everything in 1918.
 Triangle had never put Swanson under contract, but did increase her pay to $15 a week.
-When she was approached by Famous Players-Lasky to work for Cecil B. DeMille, the resulting legal dispute obligated her to Triangle for several more months.
-Soon afterwards, Triangle was in a financial bind and loaned Swanson to DeMille for the comedy Don't Change Your Husband.
+When she was approached by Famous Players–Lasky to work for Cecil B. DeMille, the resulting legal dispute obligated her to Triangle for several more months.
+Soon afterward, Triangle was in a financial bind and loaned Swanson to DeMille for the comedy Don't Change Your Husband.